microui-team/VDA-INSTALLER-REPO/README.md

-## some configuration details related to superset app
+## Some configuration details related to superset app
 ## Configuration

 The `/app/pythonpath` folder is mounted from [`./vda/pythonpath_dev`](./pythonpath_dev)